munificent/journal/asset/post/2009-05-15-loops-in-magpie.md

 ---
 title: "Loops in Magpie"
-categories: c-sharp code language magpie
+tags: c-sharp code language magpie
 ---

 I'm working on the loop syntax in Magpie right now, and I think I more or less